Housing Code Enforcement

-The Housing Code Enforcement has two basic components:
+The Housing Code Enforcement has three basic components:

 - The Rental Housing Safety Program (RHSP).
 A program in which owners certify to the City that their rental units meet certain basic safety standards; the City inspects certain units to ensure that they are in compliance with housing code; and tenants are encouraged to be vigilant and required not to alter their units in ways that create safety hazards.

 - The Complaint-Generated Housing Inspection Program.
 This program involves the inspection of apartment buildings and units on a demand-driven basis.
 Staff responds to housing code complaints (filed with Housing Code Enforcement on a Request for Service) initiated by Berkeley tenants or by other City programs.
 Staff normally responds by notifying the complainant and property owner of an impending inspection.
 Inspections usually take place in approximately 10 working days after communication with property owner and tenant.
 Shorter response times are arranged if the complaint is serious.
 Property owners are required to correct identified violations within reasonable timeframes.